de Sitter invariant special relativity and galaxy rotation curves: Galaxy rotation curves

-We consider now the de Sitter modified general relativity, whose Newtonian limit has already been shown to yield the gravitational potential (\ref{ModNewton0}), with $\Lambda$ given by Eq.~(\ref{kineLambda}).
-Considering that the galaxy mass density $\rho_m$ is not constant, $\Lambda$ is not constant either, and the corresponding gravitational force $F = - d \phi(r)/d r$ assumes the form \be F = - \frac{G M}{r^2} + \frac{G M \Lambda(r)}{6} + \frac{G M}{6} \, r \frac{d \Lambda(r)}{d r} \, . \ee The first term on the right-hand side represents the usual attractive Newtonian force.
+We consider now the de Sitter modified Einstein equation, obtained in Section~\ref{dSmodi10}, whose Newtonian limit has already been shown to yield the gravitational potential (\ref{ModNewton0}), with $\Lambda$ given by Eq.~(\ref{kineLambda}).
+Considering that the galaxy mass density $\rho_m$ is not constant, $\Lambda$ is not constant as well, and the corresponding gravitational force $F = - d \phi(r)/d r$ assumes the form

+The first term on the right-hand side represents the usual attractive Newtonian force.
 The background de Sitter spacetime contributes with an additional repulsive force proportional to $\Lambda(r)$, as well as with a force proportional to the radial derivative of $\Lambda(r)$, which will be attractive or repulsive depending on the sign of $d \Lambda(r)/dr$.
 In what follows we are going to use the gravitational force (\ref{ModNewtForceBis}) to study the circular velocity of a star around the galactic center.

 Let us begin with the inner region of the galaxy $r \ll r_0$, where the circular velocity of the stars rises almost linearly with $r$.
 This means that in this region only the Newtonian force is in action, and the mass density $\rho_m(r)$ of the galaxy decreases slowly with the radius $r$.
-In fact, for a nearly constant mass density $\rho_m(r) \simeq \rho_0$, the inner mass $M(r)$ assumes the form $M(r) = (4/3) \pi \rho_0 r^3$, and the Newtonian star velocity is easily seen to grow linearly with $r$ \be v(r) = \sqrt{(4/3) \pi G \rho_0} \; r \, , \ee in agreement with observations.
+In fact, for a nearly constant mass density $\rho_m(r) \simeq \rho_0$, the inner mass $M(r)$ assumes the form $M(r) = (4/3) \pi \rho_0 r^3$, and the Newtonian star velocity is easily seen to grow linearly with $r$